-Unlike some cities, Crescent isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Crescent are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Crescent is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Crescent is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Crescent who work in office and administrative support (14.63%), sales jobs (12.84%), and teaching (9.25%).

 In Crescent, however, the average commute to work is quite long.
 On average, people spend 31.14 minutes each day getting to work, which is significantly higher than the national average.